Epic Mexico to Costa Rica

 Day 18

-Cerro VerdeToday is about fueling up in the local style and then getting outdoors!
-El Salvador is home to Papusas, a type of flatbread made from cornmeal and often stuffed with delicious fillings like cheese, chicharrón (fried pork) or refried beans.
-Visit a local street vendor and watch a papusa making demonstration, then try some of course!
-Afterwards, opt to visit Santa Ana’s Volcano crater for some more spectacular views of Lake Coatepeque, Juayua and Izalco Volcano.
-Alternatively, instead of admiring its view from the volcano crater, why not take a dip in Lake Coatepeque!
+Cerro VerdeToday is all about fuelling up with local favourites and getting outdoors!
+Maybe visit Santa Ana’s volcanic crater for spectacular views of Lake Coatepeque, Juayua and Izalco Volcano.
+Or, instead of admiring the view from the crater, why not take a dip in Lake Coatepeque.
 There are many ways to keep busy in one of El Salvador's most beautiful national parks.
+El Salvador is also home to pupusas (a flatbread made from cornmeal and often stuffed with fillings like cheese, fried pork or refried beans), and tonight, you’ll watch a pupusa-making demonstration, then try some for yourself!
+Yum!

 Meals: Dinner -